aaron1729/sleep-stories/README.md

 ### virtual environment

 make sure the `openai-env` virtual environment is both loaded and running.
-* to load, on the command line in the root of the repo do `python -m venv openai-env`.
+* to load it, on the command line in the root of the repo do `python -m venv openai-env`.
-* to run, on the command line do `source openai-env/bin/activate` (at least in macOS -- it's slightly different elsewhere).
+* to run it, on the command line in the root of the repo do `source openai-env/bin/activate` (at least in macOS -- it's slightly different elsewhere, as explained [here](https://platform.openai.com/docs/quickstart/step-1-setup-python)).

 ### openai module

-make sure to do `pip install openai`. (i think `pip` only exists once python is installed (e.g. because usually i do `pip3` when i only have `python3` and `pip` doesn't even work). so, be sure to do this _after_ the venv setup above.)
+make sure to do `pip install openai`, _after_ the virtual environment is set up (so that the module lives in it).

 ### API key

-this ought to have an API key saved (say at the bottom of the file `openai-env/bin/activate`), as explained [here](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key). remember that a terminal window sets the environment variables right when it's opened, so if/when this is updated, open a _new_ terminal window to test the new settings.
+make sure to incorporate an API key (say at the bottom of the file `openai-env/bin/activate`), as explained [here](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key). (of course, `openai-env/` is in `.gitignore`, so that this isn't exposed (even though the repo is private -- just for further security).) remember that a terminal window retrieves the environment variables right when it's opened; so, if/when the API key is updated, open a _new_ terminal window to use it.

 ### other modules